Montevideo Maru: Discovery of the wreck

 On 18 April 2023, the wreck of Montevideo Maru was discovered at a depth of over 4000 m in the South China Sea, off the northwest coast of Luzon, using technology from Dutch underwater search specialist Fugro.
 Australian prime minister Anthony Albanese said he hoped the news would bring a "measure of comfort to loved ones who have kept a long vigil".
-Silentworld Foundation director John Mullens said in a statement that the site would not be disturbed because it is a war grave.
+Silentworld Foundation director John Mullen said in a statement that the site would not be disturbed because it is a war grave.